Home » Mechanical Engineering » Belt Drives: Types, Slip & Creep, V-belts, Advantages & Disadvantages

 Belt drive types

 A belt drive is shown in the figure.
-It consists of two pulleys over which an endless belt it passed over them.
+It consists of two pulleys over which an endless belt passes over them.
 The mechanical power or rotary motion is transmitted from the driving pulley to the driven pulley because of the frictional grip that exists between the belt and the pulley surface.

 The tensions in the tight and slack sides of the belt depend on the angle of contact, the belt drives have to be arranged such that the slack side comes above and the tight side comes below the pulleys.